klts-io/website/content/en/docs/Intro.md

 Kubernetes versions are expressed as **x.y.z**, where **x** is the major version, **y** is the minor version, and **z** is the patch version.
 For the versions maintained by KLTS, it is followed by a string beginning with **lts**.

- One of the reasons to maintain earlier versions is the fact that in a real production environment, the latest release is not necessarily the best or the most stable.
+ One of the reasons to maintain earlier versions is the fact that in a real production environment, the latest release is not the best or the most stable.
 As shown in the table below, a stable release of Kubernetes is not available until one year after the initial release of a particular version.

 | **Ver.** | **Initial release date** | **Stable release date** |